Collaboration with Makerere University

 The collaboration between Karolinska Institutet and Makerere University is one of the most comprehensive international collaborations at KI, ranging from education to research activities and the establishment of the Centre of Excellence for Sustainable Health.

-The collaboration between Karolinska Institutet and the College of Health Sciences at Makerere University started in 2000 and was initially focused primarily on research.
+The collaboration started in 2000 and was initially focused on research.
 A Memorandum of Understanding as well as an agreement regarding doctoral education were signed in 2003.
-The cooperation expanded to exchange of students and teachers within several educational programmes.
+The cooperation expanded to include exchange of students and teachers within several educational programmes.
 With time, an active alumni network of hundreds of healthcare professionals and researchers has grown and reflects the success of the collaboration.
+2021 a new Memorandum of understanding was signed between the two universities and to further deepen the collaboration, the Centre of Excellence for Sustainable Health was established in 2021.

 More than 300 students and teachers at both universities have taken part in exchange mobility since 2001, through scholarships from the Swedish Linnaeus-Palme programme, financed by Sweden’s government agency for development cooperation Sida, KI travel grants, funding raised by alumni and the European Union’s Erasmus+ programme.